KhronosGroup/glTF-Validator/README.md

 To publish an npm package, follow these steps after installation:
 1. Run `dart run grinder npm-publish`.
 2. `gltf-validator` npm package will be built to `build/node` and published to npm registry using `npm publish`.

+### Post-Build Steps
+1. To auto-format all source files, from the root folder run: `dart format --fix .`
+2. To run the tests, use: `dart test`

 ### Validation Issues List
 To generate [ISSUES.md](ISSUES.md), follow these steps after installation: